-Module No. Unit No. Topics Hrs.
-CO 1.0 Introduction to Economics 03 1.1 Economics - Nature, Scope, Basic problems of an economy, Micro Economics and Macro Economics, The three problems of Economics Organization.
-Introduction to CO1 Engineering Economics.
-Self-Learning: Basic Economic Concepts: Cost, Benefit, Ť Profit.
-2.0 Market and Government in Modern Economy 03 2.1 Modern Economy - Market Definition, How market solve three economics problems, Trade, Money & Capital, The CO2 economic role of Government.
-02 Self-Learning: Market Economy vs. Planned Economy The Role of Private vs. Public Sectors 3.0 Supply, Demand and Product market 06 3.1 Basic Elements of Supply and Demand - The determination of Demand and Supply, The Demand Schedule, The Supply Schedule, Equilibrium of supply and demand.
+Module No. Unit No. Hrs. СО 1.0 Introduction to Economics 03 1.1 Economics - Nature, Scope, Basic problems of an economy, Micro Economics and Macro Economics, The three problems of Economics Organization.
+Introduction to Engineering Economics.
+CO1 Self-Learning : Basic Economic Concepts: Cost, Benefit, Profit.

+2.0 Market and Government in Modern Economy 03 2.1 Modern Economy - Market Definition, How market CO2 solve three economics problems, Trade, Money & Capital, The economic role of Government.
+Self-Learning: Market Economy vs. Planned Economy, The Role of Private vs. Public Sectors 3.0 Supply, Demand and Product market 06 3.1 Basic Elements of Supply and Demand - The CO3 determination of Demand and Supply, The Demand Schedule, The Supply Schedule, Equilibrium of supply - 22 and demand.
 Application of Supply and Demand.
-3.2 Elasticity of Demand and Supply - Price elasticity of Demand, Elasticity and Revenue, Price elasticity of CO3 Supply.
-000 3.3 Demand and Consumer behavior - Choice and utility theory, Equimarginal principle, An alternative approach: substitution effect and income effect, From Individual to market demand.
-4.0 Self-Learning: Case Study on demand and supply.
-07 4.0 Production and Cost Theory 05 4.1 Production - Production function, Laws of returns: Law of variable proportion Law of returns to scale.
-4.2 Cost and Revenue Concepts - Total Costs, Fixed cost, Variable cost, Average cost and Marginal cost, The Link between production and costs, Analysis of cost CO4 minimization.
+3.2 Elasticity of Demand and Supply - Price elasticity of Demand, Elasticity and Revenue, Price elasticity of 3.3 Supply.
+5.5 Demand and Consumer behavior - Choice and utility theory, Equimarginal principle, An alternative approach: substitution effect and income effect, From Individual to market demand.
+Self-Learning: Case Study on demand and supply.
+4.0 Production and Cost Theory 05 4.1 Production - Production function, Laws of returns: CO4 Law of variable proportion, Law of returns to scale.
+001 4.2 Cost and Revenue Concepts - Total Costs, Fixed cost, Variable cost, Average cost and Marginal cost, The Link between production and costs, Analysis of cost minimization.
 Self-Learning: Read case studies about businesses optimizing their production costs and making strategic production decisions.
-5.0 Time value and Project evaluation with money 04 3.0 5.1 Time Value of Money - Interest - Simple and compound, 04 Ŧ 5.1 nominal and effective rate of interest, Cash flow diagrams, CO5 Principles of economic equivalence.
-005 ι

-5.2 Evaluation of Engineering Projects -Present worth method, Future worth method, Annual worth method, Internal rate of return method.
+5.0 Time value and Project evaluation with money 04 5.1 Time Value of Money - Interest - Simple and CO5 compound, nominal and effective rate of interest, Cash flow diagrams, Principles of economic equivalence.
+5.2 Evaluation of Engineering Projects -Present worth method, Future worth method, Annual worth method, - Internal rate of return method.
 Self-Learning: Learn to use financial calculators or Excel functions for quick calculations of TVM.
-6.0 Money, Banking and Financial Markets 05 6.1 Money and Interest Rates - The Evolution of Money, Functions of Money, Interest rates, Price of Money, Demand for money.
-Banking and the supply of money - Banking definition, Types of Banks, Banking as as a business, The process of CO6 6.3 Deposits creations.
-Financial Economics - Financial assets, Risk and return on different assets, The stock market, Personal financial strategies. > Self learning: The evolution of financial market.
+07 6.0 (1 Money, Banking and Financial Markets 05 00( 6.1 Money and Interest Rates - The Evolution of Money, CO6 Functions of Money, Interest rates, Price of Money, 6.2 Demand for money.
+Banking and the supply of money Banking 0.2 Banking and the supply of money - Banking definition, Types of Banks, Banking as as a business, The process of Deposits creations.
+6.3 Financial Economics - Financial assets, Risk and return on different assets, The stock market, Personal financial strategies.
+Self-Learning : The evolution of financial market.
 Total 26